brandonleehs/ParkSmart/README.md

 This website aims to improve the parking experience at HDB car parks in Singapore by allowing users to view real-time availability of parking lots and access detailed information about each car park, such as location, operating hours, gantry height, night parking options and payment types.

+This application has been deployed on Render.
+You may view it [here](https://parksmart-ta1r.onrender.com/).

 ## Technologies Used

 This project uses the MERN stack: